 Fulbright Greece staff will offer you its support and assistance for the duration of your Fulbright grant in Greece.
-The American Program Coordinator will provide assistance with matters such as obtaining residence permits and tax identity numbers, opening bank accounts, facilitating contacts to assist your work/research, etc. The Foundation’s Financial Administrator will assist you throughout the year on matters related to grant benefits and payments.
+The Foundation’s Financial Administrator will assist you throughout the year on matters related to grant benefits and payments.

 Your hosts will support your research, lecturing or other assignments.
 You should keep Fulbright Greece abreast of your collaborations during your grant period.